npm/policies/disputes.md

 never be considered squatted.

 Unlike users, organizations do not have an "owner" or published email address.
-If you believe an organization is squatted, email
-<support@npmjs.com> directly and we will make the determination
-on your behalf.
+If you believe an organization is squatted, [contact support](https://npmjs.com/support) directly and we will make the determination on your behalf.

 ### User names